Joi Lansing: Films

-Lansing's film career began in 1948, and in 1952 she played an uncredited role in MGM's Singin' in the Rain.
+Lansing's film career began in 1947, and in 1952 she played an uncredited role in MGM's Singin' in the Rain.
 She received top billing in Hot Cars (1956), a crime drama involving a stolen-car racket.
 In 1958, she appeared in the famous opening sequence of Orson Welles's Touch of Evil as Zita, the dancer who dies in a car explosion at the end of the extended tracking shot after exclaiming to a border guard "I keep hearing this ticking noise inside my head!"

 She had a brief role as an astronaut's girlfriend in sci-fi parody Queen of Outer Space (1958) and had fourth billing in the science fiction feature The Atomic Submarine (1959).
-During the 1960s, she starred in short musical films for the Scopitone video-jukebox system.
-Her songs included "The Web of Love" and "The Silencers".

 Lansing appeared in Frank Sinatra's comedy A Hole in the Head (1959), and in Dean Martin's comedy Who Was That Lady?
 (1960).
 She played "Lola" in the romantic comedy Marriage on the Rocks (1965), with a cast that included Sinatra, Martin, and Deborah Kerr.
 Lansing turned down the chance to replace Jayne Mansfield in The Ice House (a 1969 horror film), and instead appeared opposite Basil Rathbone (in his last film appearance) and John Carradine in Hillbillys in a Haunted House (1967), as Mamie Van Doren's replacement.
 Her last film was Bigfoot (1970).

 Recordings

 Lansing started singing in nightclubs in the early 1960s, as documented in several trade magazines.
 She performed with the Xavier Cugat orchestra and briefly toured with Les Paul, but little is known about the songs she actually recorded.
 Apparently, while starring on The Bob Cummings Show, she recorded a 45 r.p.m. single on the small REO record label in 1957: "Love Me/What's It Gonna Be" (REO #1007).

 In 1962, she recorded six to eight sides at Que Recorders in Los Angeles.
 These turned up at auction and were acetates of four songs each (with two songs duplicated on the second acetate).
 It is unknown whether these tracks were released on an album.
 Both acetates list the same identifying number of #4-8351.
 The songs recorded on February 23, 1962, were "Masquerade is Over", "All of You" (Cole Porter), "The One I Love" (which was most likely "The One I Love (Belongs to Somebody Else)", and "Who Cares?"
 (George and Ira Gershwin).
 On April 30, 1962, the songs recorded were "Feel So Young" (which was probably "You Make Me Feel So Young"), "Dream", "Masquerade", and "All of You".

+During the 1960s, she starred in short musical films for the Scopitone video-jukebox system with her songs that included "The Web of Love" and "The Silencer".

 It was reported in Cashbox magazine on April 17, 1965, that Lansing was recording an album for RCA Records with Jimmie Haskell (and suggested that it should be titled Joi to the World of Jazz), but nothing further is known about this project.